Cerebellum-Network/docs.cere.network/ddc/protocols/smart-contract-api.md

 )
 ```

-A new cluster was created.
+A new Cluster was created.

 ### ClusterNodeReplaced